Link

 What Java version is required?

 JPedal requires Java 17 as a minimum.
-A separate Java 8 build is available for projects that cannot upgrade — see Which Java versions does JPedal support?
+A separate Java 8 build from August 2024 is available for projects that cannot upgrade.
+See Which Java versions does JPedal support?

 Why JPedal?